Lewy Body Dementias

 What Other Things Help?

 There are various ways to help a person with DLB.
 Speech therapy may help improve communication between people with DLB and others.
-Physical therapy may help strengthen and stretch stiff muscles and help to prevent falls.
+Physical therapy may help strengthen and stretch stiff muscles and help prevent falls.